This post may contain affiliate links, which help keep this content free. (Full disclosure)

 How To Make Quinoa Salad

-This section shows how to make quinoa Mediterranean salad, with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make quinoa Mediterranean salad, with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Cook quinoa.
 Place quinoa in a fine mesh strainer and rinse for about one minute.
 Transfer to a small saucepan and add water.
 Bring to a boil, then reduce heat and simmer until water is absorbed.
 Remove from heat, rest, then fluff with a fork.